Vurnon Anita

-Vurnon San Benito Anita (born 4 April 1989) is a Curaçaoan professional footballer who plays as a defensive midfielder or full-back for club Volendam.
+Vurnon San Benito Anita (born 4 April 1989) is a Curaçaoan professional footballer who plays as a defensive midfielder or full-back for Vierde Divisie side Ajax Amateurs.
 Born in Curaçao and raised in the Netherlands, Anita played for the Netherlands national team in 2010 before switching to play for the Curaçao national team in 2021.

 Anita releases rap music under the moniker "JR (Vurnon Anita)".

 Club career

 Early career

 In his youth years on Curaçao, Anita started to play football at local team CVV Willemstad.
 After he and his family moved to the Netherlands in 1997, he started playing for amateur side VV Maarssen.
 Later he was scouted by Ajax and he joined their world-famous youth program in 1999.